Here are the main differences between technical analysis and fundamental analysis…

 There’s more to fundamental analysis than those factors listed above.
 Other factors can include government and political/geopolitical factors which are or can be really hard to quantify by data.

-So in forex, when a fundamental analysts get busy analyzing fundamental data, what he is really doing is to determine if a country’s economy is getting weaker (less demand for their currency) or getting stronger (more demand for their currency).
+So in forex, when a fundamental analysts get busy analyzing fundamental data, what he is really doing is determining if a country’s economy is getting weaker (less demand for their currency) or getting stronger (more demand for their currency).
+For example:

-if a fundamental trader who wants to trade the Australia dollar, he would look the main factors that drive the Australian Economy.
+- if a fundamental trader wants to trade the Australian dollar, he would look the main factors that drive the Australian Economy.

 On the other hand, technical analysts believe that all that fundamental data is already factored into price by the market forces of supply and demand therefore why bother stressing about analyzing fundamental data when the price on the charts tell you everything?